wayne-xyz/Livcap/readme.md

 # Livcap

+This branch for the silence driven churnk processing strategy. only sequence style of the segements , no overlap.

 ## Highlights:
 - Privacy first, local model, no cloud, no analytics, no ads.
 No need internet connection.
 Free and open source.